 - Syphilis in its late stages

 The treatment of organic brain injury is usually supportive and involves rehabilitation.
 In some cases, medication can reduce the aggressive behaviors sometimes seen in organic brain injury.
-Some organic brain disorders are brief and/or treatable but most worsen over time and are long-lasting
+Some organic brain disorders are brief and/or treatable, but most worsen over time and are long-lasting.Acquired Brain Injury

 The most “minor” of traumatic brain injuries is the concussion, although it can cause significant impairments or difficulties that can be lifelong.
 Whiplash injuries can cause some of the same symptoms as a head injury.
 Rehabilitation can often help neck injuries, but many people are released from a doctor’s care without being properly referred to a brain injury rehabilitation facility or a neuropsychologist who can diagnose their injury and help them.

-Concussions can be caused by blows to the head, a fall, gunshot wounds, whiplash injury from a car or truck accident or by being shaken violently as in shaken baby syndrome.
+Concussions can be caused by blows to the head, a fall, gunshot wounds, whiplash injury from a car or truck accident, or by being shaken violently, as in shaken baby syndrome.
 Open and closed injuries can cause a concussion which is the most common kind of traumatic brain injury.
-It is caused by impact to the head or by a sudden change in the momentum of the head.
+It is caused by impact to the head or by a sudden change in the head's momentum.

-Since the brain has the same consistency as jello, it is NOT necessary for the head to strike anything else in the car, for someone to have a concussion.
+Since the brain has the same consistency as jello, the head doesn't need to strike anything else in the car for someone to have a concussion.
 The brain in the skull is propelled forward and strikes the skull because of the violent impact of a collision.

-There can be stretching of the blood vessels within the brain and damage to the nerves of the brain.
+There can be stretching of the blood vessels within the brain and damage to the brain's nerves.
 Some people experience a short loss of consciousness.
 Others feel an alteration of consciousness.
 The patient often feels dazed after the trauma.
-A CT scan or MRI scan may be negative and someone may still have a severe brain injury.
+A CT scan or MRI scan may be negative, and someone may still have a severe brain injury.